8 ways to support your mitochondria

 - Olive oil

-- Flaxseed Oil
+- Flaxseed oil

 Healthy fats also protect the mitochondria by providing anti-inflammatory support.

-7. Why detoxification is important to mitochondrial health
+7. Why is detoxification important to mitochondrial health?

 8. How being fructose aware can support your mitochondrial health